Emergency Preparedness and Response

 Prospective EPR in Child Care Trainers

 The NC Child Care Health and Safety Resource Center is offering the EPR in Child Care Train-the-Trainer course on a routine basis.
 The course is taught online through the UNC Sakai distance learning system.
 There is no charge for the course.
 In selecting participants, priority is given to Child Care Health Consultants (CCHCs) and regional Child Care Resource and Referral technical assistance professionals.
 All applicants must meet the eligibility criteria and be approved by the NC Division of Child Development and Early Education (DCDEE) to become an EPR in Child Caretrainer.
 EPR in Child Care trainers are expected to teach the EPR in Child Care training at least three times a year for two years.
-To be considered for the course, email the Application and the Request for Approval form to Mary Cleary at email@example.com.
+To be considered for the course, visit the NC Child Care Health and Safety Resource Center website and fill out the application.

 Emergency Preparedness and Response Plan Template